 - Organize your group.
 If you don't have a group yet, you can use this handy Group Volunteering Flyer to spread the word and recruit your friends.

 - Reach out.
 Send an e-mail to firstname.lastname@example.org and tell us about your group.
 We'll send you a packet with all the information you need to get your group signed up, including available Wayfinding shifts, training times, and a form for you to fill out with the names and e-mail addresses of your group members.

 - Choose a day and shift that works for everyone and tell us who's committed.
 Fill out the form we sent you, send it back, and let us do the rest!

 From here we will create accounts for each member of your group based on the name and e-mail information you provide and send each individual their own username and password so that they can sign in to their Volunteer Account.
 Each group member will be signed up for the same shift and training time, based on your request.
-Make sure you sign up for Orientation as well!

-Still have questions?
 Download the Group Volunteering FAQs.
 We're here to make this process simple and fun, so please reach out with any questions.